A Positive Impact!

 Breakfast, Morning Meal & Lunch:

-A meal contains food from three out of the four food groups of Canada’s Food Guide, and must include at least one serving from the Vegetables and Fruit food group and one serving from the Milk and Alternatives food group.
+A meal contains food from all three food groups of Canada’s Food Guide, and must include at least one serving from the Vegetables and Fruit food group.

-A snack contains food from two out of the four food groups of Canada’s Food Guide, and must include at least one serving from the Vegetables and Fruit food group.
+A snack contains food from two out of the three food groups of Canada’s Food Guide, and must include at least one serving from the Vegetables and Fruit food group.

 For additional information on healthy eating, please explore the following links: